-Louisiana’s Comprehensive Master Plan for a Sustainable Coast (2012 Coastal Master Plan) was developed by the Coastal Protection and Restoration Authority (CPRA) as the state’s response to the severe coastal crisis that has led to the loss of over 1,800 square miles of land since the 1930s.
+Louisiana’s Comprehensive Master Plan for a Sustainable Coast (2017 Coastal Master Plan) was developed by the Coastal Protection and Restoration Authority (CPRA) as the state’s response to the severe coastal crisis that has led to the loss of over 1,800 square miles of land since the 1930s.
 Louisiana faces one of the highest land loss rates in the world, which puts its working communities, rich deltaic ecosystem and energy infrastructure at tremendous risk.
 If these trends continue, the economic, social and environmental costs will be severe.
-If no action is taken to reverse this trend of land loss, up to 1,750 square miles of land will convert to open water and average annual flood damages will increase tenfold from $2.3 billion now to $23 billion in the next 50 years.
+The 2017 Coastal Master Plan includes 124 projects that build or maintain more than 800 square miles of land and reduce expected damage by $8.3 billion annually by year 50, which equates to more than $150 billion over the next 50 years.

-The 2012 Master Plan offers the first long-term, state-wide, action-specific plan to achieve the state’s protection, restoration and resiliency goals.
+The 2017 Master Plan offers a long-term, state-wide, action-specific plan to achieve the state’s protection, restoration and resiliency goals.
 Previous plans discussed useful strategies but not the details of what could be done and expected costs, failing to inform citizens on important issues and clearly direct future action.
-The 2012 Coastal Master Plan presents citizens, local governments, and state and federal agencies with more information about future conditions and strategies for protection, restoration and adaptation, allowing the State of Louisiana to plan for the future.
+The 2017 Coastal Master Plan presents citizens, local governments, and state and federal agencies with more information about future conditions and strategies for protection, restoration and adaptation, allowing the State of Louisiana to plan for the future.

-In addition to bringing regional-level planning to a new level of significance, the 2012 Coastal Master Plan is fostering the development of planning at a range of scales across the state.
+In addition to bringing regional-level planning to a new level of significance, the 2017 Coastal Master Plan is fostering the development of planning at a range of scales across the state.
 The development of the nonstructural program, which encourages a broad range of strategies to reduce flood risk and support resilient communities, brings new attention to the need for a wide range of locally developed land use plans, hazard mitigation plans, comprehensive plans, land use ordinances and other locally appropriate planning tools.
 More specifically, the plan dedicates nearly $18 billion to marsh creation using dredged material, $5 billion to sediment diversions, and more than $2 billion to other types of restoration projects – providing land building benefits of more than 800 square miles, compared to predictions of a future without action.
 The plan dedicates $19 billion for structural protection and $6 billion for nonstructural risk reduction; these projects will reduce expected annual damage by $8.3 billion by year 50 and are expected to pay for themselves three times over the course of implementing the plan.

-In order to develop the planning framework and decision making tools for the 2012 Coastal Master Plan, CPRA partnered with a wide range of groups and individuals from both the public and private sectors.
-Several different teams and focus groups were created to assist in tool development and provide feedback on the process and plan, including the strategic plan development (Master Plan Delivery Team), technical modeling and metrics (Predictive Modeling Technical Advisory Team, Planning Tool Advisory Team, and twelve Predictive Modeling Work Groups), environmental/social science oversight (Science and Engineering Board and Cultural Heritage Technical Advisory Committee), and public engagement (Framework Development Team, three Focus Groups, and Outreach and Engagement Team).
+The 2017 Coastal Master Plan builds upon existing partnerships with a wide range of groups and individuals from both the public and private sectors.
+Several different teams and focus groups were created to assist in tool development and provide feedback on the process and plan, including the strategic plan development (Master Plan Delivery Team), technical modeling and metrics (Predictive Modeling Technical Advisory Committee, Planning Tool Advisory Team, and twelve Predictive Modeling Work Groups), environmental/social science oversight (Science and Engineering Board and Cultural Heritage Technical Advisory Committee), and public engagement (Framework Development Team, three Focus Groups, and Outreach and Engagement Team).
 Team members included federal, state and local governmental agencies; local, national and international scientific specialists; academic experts and technical consultants; business and industry leaders; and non-governmental organizations, planners and coastal stakeholders.
 CPRA also encouraged participation from community leaders, civic groups, tribal councils, and private citizens through an extensive public outreach process.
 A substantive two-way dialogue between the core planning team and coastal stakeholders was created through these teams, focus groups and public meetings.
-The long-term conversations and debate on coastal issues initiated by the 2012 Coastal Master Plan’s engagement process could offer an essential critique of the plan, build bridges between the state and local communities, develop a common knowledge base, and organize networks of support.
+The long-term conversations and debate on coastal issues initiated by the 2017 Coastal Master Plan’s engagement process could offer an essential critique of the plan, build bridges between the state and local communities, develop a common knowledge base, and organize networks of support.

-To improve the next Coastal Master Plan, the planning team has responded to public feedback to increase engagement by creating two additional focus groups, one for communities and another for landowners.
-These assemblages, along with the other focus groups and the Framework Development Team, will continue to dialogue with the planning team as the process carries forward toward the next iteration of the Louisiana’s Comprehensive Plan for a Sustainable Coast due in 2017.
+To improve upon the 2012 Coastal Master Plan, the planning team created two additional focus groups, one for communities and another for landowners.
+These assemblages, along with the other focus groups and the Framework Development Team, will continue to work with the planning team in upcoming iterations of the Louisiana’s Comprehensive Plan for a Sustainable Coast.